justinjradi/stm32-usb-touchpad/README.md

-Protocol layer for a Precision Touchpad with up to 5 contacts.
+Protocol layer for a USB Precision Touchpad with up to 5 contacts.

 Implemented on a STM32 F446ZE development board as a FS device using ST's USB Device Library and tested with Windows hosts.